mcw-rcc/mcw-rcc.github.io/docs/software/matlab.md

 ## Upgrading

 !!! tip "RCC will periodically update the MATLAB Parallel Server software to the next B version."
     To update, first desktop software to match the new cluster version.
 Then follow the steps above to configure the new version.
-Please note that your client software must be equal version or older than cluster version.}}
+Please note that your client software must be equal version or older than cluster version.

 ## Using the Cluster